-From marketing solutions to virtual event management platforms, the tools you choose will depend entirely on the type of event you want to create.
+From marketing solutions to virtual event management platforms, the tools and services you choose will depend entirely on the type of event you want to create.

-For example, for a top of funnel webinar you’ll probably only need a registration page and email marketing provider—but if your angle is an exclusive bottom of funnel event, you’ll definitely want a dynamic content hub for self-service content consumption post-event, plus a CRM and account engagement system.
+For example, for a top of funnel webinar you’ll probably only need a registration page and email marketing provider—but if your angle is an exclusive bottom of funnel event, you’ll definitely want to develop dynamic content hub for self-service content consumption post-event, plus a CRM and account engagement system.

-These are the kinds of tools that can deliver those account-level insights that help you win more opportunities post event.
-And remember, integration is key, so make sure every item in your event + ABM tech stack fits together seamlessly from day one.
+These are the kinds of tools that can deliver those account-level insights that ensure you win more opportunities post event.
+And remember, integration is key, so make sure every item in your event + ABM technology stack fits together seamlessly from day one.

 📝Action: Make a list of every feature you need and compare your options before you choose your virtual event platform.